Undergraduate Courses

 Find course sections and sign up now

-2332 Engineering Ethics for a Diverse and Just World with High Impact Research
+2332 Engineering Ethics for a Diverse and Just World (with Research Inquiry)

 This course provides students in engineering and technology fields analytical and critical tools to help them design and build for a diverse and just world.
 Codes of ethics—such as the NSPE Code of Ethics for Engineers—encapsulate the demands of citizenship on engineers in their professional capacities.
 These codes prioritize safety, health, and welfare—but what do these require in a diverse world marked by racial, ethnic, gender, and other inequalities?
 What ethical and professional responsibilities do engineers in the United States have to diverse communities at home and abroad, and how can they work collaboratively and inclusively?